Nateu/rockCrystal/README.md

 There are still some issues I need to fix:

-- Textures for the blocks and items don't show properly
+- All textures need to be redone

-- All mod blocks and items won't display in the custom tab
+FIXED :: Textures for the blocks and items don't show properly FIXED :: All mod blocks and items won't display in the custom tab